rsoika/microservice-examples/jakarta8/README.md

 ### Swagger

-The Microservice also includes a Swagger UI.
+The Microservice also includes a Swagger UI, so you can test your services from your Web Browser:

 	http://localhost:8080/api/openapi-ui/